 Columbia College offers several business oriented classes.
 The department does not oversee these courses, and does not have any information about them.
-If you have questions about these courses, please contact the Business School for more information at BusinessManagement@gsb.columbia.edu.
+If you have questions about these courses, please contact the Business School for more information at BusinessManagement@gsb.columbia.edu

+(mailto:BusinessManagement@gsb.columbia.edu).
 Note that you may only take these courses for credit towards the financial economics major.
 You should consult the bulletin for more information on the requirements for the financial economics major.
 You may not take these courses for credit towards an economics major or any of the joint majors.